kozodoi/website/_pages/publications.md

 permalink: /publications/
 ---

 This page provides a selected list of my publications in academic journals and conference proceedings.
-Follow me on [Google Scholar](https://scholar.google.com/citations?hl=en&authuser=1&user=58tMuD0AAAAJ) or [ResearchGate](http://researchgate.net/profile/Nikita_Kozodoi) to see all of my latest work.
+Please follow me on [Google Scholar](https://scholar.google.com/citations?hl=en&authuser=1&user=58tMuD0AAAAJ) or [ResearchGate](http://researchgate.net/profile/Nikita_Kozodoi) to see all of my latest work.

 ---